Mysftz/portfolio/content/projects/DataMininginWeKA.md

 showInProjects: true
 ---

-A Python data mining simulation into WEKA software analysis, plotting multiple results from mined data.
+A Python data mining simulation into WEKA software analysis, using sklearn to analyse the mined data and plot the revised data.